melhoos/reactVRCourse/README.md

 # ReactVR 👀

 Welcome to this ReactVR course 🙌.
 This course will help you understand the most basics elements of ReactVR.
 Please follow the guide and answer the questions.
-A proposed solutions for every task is found in **/solutions** folder, but we highly recommend you to try without peeking 😉✌🏼! _Comment: Remove this? - Add the solution folder after the course is finished??_
+A proposed solutions for every task is found in **/solutions** folder, but we highly recommend you to try without peeking 😜✌🏼!

 ## Getting Started
 This course requires that you have node installed.
 Please follow the next steps if you have not installed node before.
 - ✅ Download the latest stable version from https://nodejs.org.
-- ✅ To verify, write ```node -v``` in the terminal / console application.
-You should see a version number returned in your terminal / console application.
+- ✅ To verify, write ```node -v``` in the console application.
+You should see a version number returned in your console application.
-- ✅ To verify that npm is also installed, write ```npm -v``` in the terminal / console application.
+- ✅ To verify that npm is also installed, write ```npm -v``` in the console application.

+Another requirement for running this project is Git.
+Please follow the guide [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to install Git if you have not already 🤗.

+Intial the project:
+- ✅ Direct yourself to the folder you want to include this project and then clone this project by typing ```git clone <link to repo>`` in your console application.
-- ✅ After cloning this project, remember to run ```npm install``` before you start this course.
+- ✅ After cloning this project, remember to ```cd``` into the folder (Psst. ```cd``` stand for change directory and is the same as opening the folder in the finder app or directory on you mac/computer) and run ```npm install``` before you start this course 😉.

 👉 **Tips:** If you like to create your own ReactVR app, install ReactVR Cli by typing ```npm install react-vr-cli -g``` and then run ```react-vr init [name of your reactVR project]``` to create a new ReactVR project! 😄 We highly recommend you to clone this project when completing this course 😉 - just because we added some static assets to this project, that will not be included if you decide to create a new project from scratch!